Two children running through a wildflower meadow in West Sussex on a sunny late-May morning

 WWT Arundel is a year-round family favourite, but May is arguably its best month.
 Baby ducklings and goslings are everywhere, the wildflower meadows are in bloom, and the outdoor adventure play areas are in full use.

 The centre has boat safaris, pond dipping (a massive hit with primary-age kids), the brilliant Pelican Cove walk-through aviary, and quiet hides for spotting kingfishers and herons.
 There is a good café overlooking the lake, and plenty of picnic spots.
+During half-term the Gozzle wetland adventure activity and Gozzle Vet Check sessions are running — both included in admission and great for primary-age children.

 Location: WWT Arundel, Mill Road, Arundel, BN18 9PB

-When: Open daily, 9.30am to 5pm (last admission 4pm in summer)
+When: Open daily, 10am to 4.30pm (last admission 3.30pm)

 Ages: Best for 2-10 year olds